SAP-samples/cap-service-integration-codejam/exercises/05-add-test-data/README.md

 }
 ```

-> Many of the properties in the `A_BusinessPartner` entity type have been omitted here for brevity.
-But this is a good time to point out that any properties which haven't been supplied with data via CSV are still presented, with `null` as their values.
+> Many of the properties in the `A_BusinessPartner` entity type have been omitted here for brevity (in fact you could just request the single (non-key) property for which we have values in the CSV file like this: <http://localhost:4004/api-business-partner/A_BusinessPartner?$select=BusinessPartnerFullName>).
+But however you want to view the data right now, it is a good time to point out that any properties which haven't been supplied with data via CSV are still presented, with `null` as their values.

 ## Summary